 The current model consists of two entities, the Fish Exchange Board, a public body of appointed members which oversees the auction, and the Fish Pier Authority, which is a city-established nonprofit real estate entity that is responsible for businesses on the pier.
 The city’s waterfront coordinator Bill Needelman advocates that a single entity overseeing the auction could solve key problems, saying that operating under the current model has led to issues with transparency, accountability and efficiency.

 “People don’t understand what one board [or the other] does, and therefore it’s difficult to understand the overall structure and organization,” Needelman said at a Jan.
-10 subcommittee meeting of the two boards, adding that the two boards “take a lot of time to make decisions.”
+10 subcommittee meeting of the two boards.

 A nine-member joint subcommittee of the Exchange Board and the FPA voted at that meeting to explore future changes, including the possibility of forming a single entity to oversee the auction and the pier.